monsieurgustav/UE-OSC/README.md

 ### Inputs (experimental)

-List the messages that should be UE4 inputs (like a game controller).
+List the messages that should be UE inputs (like a game controller).
 A new input is created for each message.

-Bind OSC inputs to UE4 action in the usual "Input" project settings.
+Bind OSC inputs to UE action in the usual "Input" project settings.

 # General information

 ### Troubleshooting

-The plugin uses the standard UE4 logging system.
+The plugin uses the standard UE logging system.

 Check your logs (Window/Developers Tools/Output Log) before asking for help!